craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/The Kingdom of Prosper.md

 ## History
 For much of the first century, "The Kingdom of Prosper" was an idea in a young hobgoblin's head.

 In the very beginning, people made homes and farms in the fertile lands that we would come to know as [[Arthur's Prairie]], and quickly the [[Bandit Lords]] would come.
 They ruled with fear and force, taking over the small settlements that existed and bending their developments to their whims.
-These 'Lords' fought against the communities in the [[Illburn Forest]] - who would come to form the [[Blood-Hobgoblin Clan Pact]] in response - and took land and wealth from their neighbors to make their own holdings larger.
+These 'Lords' fought against the communities in the [[Illburn Forest]] - who would come to form the [[Blood Clans]] in response - and took land and wealth from their neighbors to make their own holdings larger.

 In [[Timeline|56AF]], [[Arthur Simonson]] united these lands in a civil war against their tyrannical '[[Bandit Lords]]'.
 Historians of the area refer to this war as the [[Unification]].
 In the end, it was a great success for the people of Prosper, and as each holding swore fealty to their new king, they were adorned a [[Noble Houses of Prosper|Noble House]] name.